RemmargorP/memjudge/README.md

-# myjudge
+# MemJudge

-Online Judge
+Online Judge for Competitive Programming.
+And Memes

-All html & css code will be inside source code for now

-PS sorry for my english :/